Sewer Services / Flood Mitigation

 50th Street Storm Sewer Project

-This project includes the construction of a new storm sewer along 50th Street from East Avenue to Waiola Avenue, and laterals to depressional areas.
+This project includes the construction of a new storm sewer along 50th Street from East Avenue to Waiola Avenue.
 Funding for the 50th Street Storm Sewer was obtained through a 2015 voter-approved La Grange referendum.